International Trade in Goods by Enterprise Characteristics

-The purpose of Trade in Goods by Enterprise Characteristics (TEC) is to describe enterprises engaging in foreign trade, how large they are, which economic sector they belong to, how many countries they trade with etc. These statistics have been compiled since 2010 and are comparable throughout the entire period.
+The purpose of Trade in Goods by Enterprise Characteristics (TEC) is to describe enterprises engaging in foreign trade, how large they are, which economic sector they belong to, how many countries they trade with etc. These statistics have been compiled since 2010 are comparable until 2018 for legal units.
+From 2019 and onwards the statistics have been compiled on the basis of the enterprise unit.

 These statistics are compiled by combining data for International Trade in Goods (ITGS) with Business register data.
 Data is validated by comparing data with the sources used for compiling the statistics and by comparing the different tables compiled in this statistic.